-Guca Trumpet Festival: Serbia’s Incredible Brass Bands The Guca Trumpet Festival is a celebration of trumpet culture in Serbian folk music, an instrument which has deep historical and political ties to the country.
-The event has been around since 1961, and today it is considered by many to be among the world’s best music festivals. […]Guca Trumpet Festival 2020 Guca, Serbia Guca Serbia
+Guca Trumpet Festival: Serbia’s Incredible Brass Bands The Guca Trumpet Festival is a celebration of trumpet culture in Serbian folk music, an instrument that has deep historical and political ties to the country.
+The event has been around since 1961, and today it is considered by many to be among the world’s best folk and […]Guca Trumpet Festival 2020 Guca, Serbia Guca Serbia

-The Guca Trumpet Festival is a celebration of trumpet culture in Serbian folk music, an instrument which has deep historical and political ties to the country.
-The event has been around since 1961, and today it is considered by many to be among the world’s best music festivals.
+The Guca Trumpet Festival is a celebration of trumpet culture in Serbian folk music, an instrument that has deep historical and political ties to the country.
+The event has been around since 1961, and today it is considered by many to be among the world’s best folk and music festivals.

 ‘This unique multi-day festival is equal parts brass music, barbecued red meats, and delicious plum brandy enjoyed in the stunning mountains of western Serbia.’